MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-dossiers/create-instance/create-instance.md

 ### Sample Request Body

-The request body should contain the information for creating a new dossier instance.
+The request body should contain the information for creating a new dashboard instance.
 Here's a sample using the `DashboardCreationInfo` schema:

 ```json
 {